secrierlab/HNSCC-immunity-landscape/README.md

-# Immunity profiles in HNSCC unveil clinically relevant groups
+# Immunity profiles in HNSCC

 ## Description